joedrago/colorist/docs/Usage.md

 image's max luminance claims to be 10,000 nits and you specify `-l 300` for the output luminance, all pixels in the scene will have their luminance scaled up and either clipped or tonemapped to 300 nits (see `-t`).

+Leveraging this option along with `--deflum` should allow for smooth conversions to and from relative luminance images.

 ### -p, --primaries